 Classics studies the ancient Greek and Roman world in all its breadth and fascinating detail, ranging across literature, history, language, philosophy, art and archaeology, as well as the influence and transformations of classical antiquity in more recent times.
 You will be able to explore a culture in the round and will be able to specialise on areas that intrigue you.
 These may include famous figures like Homer, Plato or Augustus and you can choose less familiar topics like the history of the Greek language, Latin literature under Nero, lyric poetry or Roman wall-painting.
 The Oxford Classics course offers both a thorough grounding and unrivalled choice.

-In a typical year we admit seven students across the various Classics-related courses, the majority of them for single-honours Classics, but we are flexible.
+In a typical year we admit eight students across the various Classics-related courses, the majority of them for single-honours Classics, but we are flexible.
 You will be taught in College for most of your chosen options, and always by experts in the particular field.

 The College Library (which recently has been completely renovated as well as expanded) maintains an unusually strong classical section, and all incoming students are offered copies of the Oxford Latin Dictionary and the Liddell and Scott Greek Lexicon on loan.

 Employers highly value the Classics degree.
 Magdalen Classicists have gone on to a wide variety of careers, such as law, school-teaching, finance, media, the creative arts and indeed academia.

 Magdalen teaches almost all the Classics-related courses: Classics (=‘Literae Humaniores’), Classics & English, Classics & Modern Languages, Classics with Oriental Studies, Classical Archaeology & Ancient History, Ancient & Modern History.